ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 http://www.wwpdb.org/documentation/file-format-content/format33/sect9.html#ATOM)

 ### Refining double stranded RNA.
-As modeRNA modeled RNA strand independently of each other, they may clash when two chains are combined.
+As modeRNA modeled RNA strands independently of each other, they may clash when two chains are combined.
 To obtain a good duplex structure, we need to minimize the energy of the whole RNA duplex.

 Refining of the double stranded RNA can be done using freely available [SimRNAweb server](http://iimcb.genesilico.pl/modernaserver/submit/model/) or standalone  [SimRNA software] (https://genesilico.pl/SimRNAweb).
 This program allows for RNA 3D structure modeling with optional restraints.